 Cybercrime occurs when the ad clickers display ads and motivate you to click them, for example,

-Criminals attract you by offering gadgets and electronic reviews and let end up with malware instead
+Criminals attract you by offering gadgets and electronic reviews and let you end up with malware instead.

-- DDoS disrupt business/e-commerce websites to by directing tons of traffic from numerous sources, and disrupt business operations as a result.
+- DDoS disrupt business/e-commerce websites by directing tons of traffic from numerous sources and disrupt business operations as a result.

 There are plenty of other attacks in the modern web world.

-Other threat include online identity cybercrime.
+Other threats include online identity cybercrime.
 This means that a hacker gets unauthorized access to your personal data.

-It can happen if you provide somebody with private information when communicating with a scammer via email or by the phone.
+It can happen if you provide private information when communicating with a scammer via email or by phone.

 Scammers can even deliver you a credit card that you’ve never applied for.